dhairya-soni/CollabBoard/readme.md

 # CollabBoard

 A real-time collaborative project management app — Kanban boards, infinite canvas whiteboards, activity feeds, and analytics.
-Built as a full-stack portfolio project.
+Built as a full-stack portfolio project by Dhairya Soni.

 ---